Question regarding Vent Free Logs:

 To the best of my knowledge, most manufacturers will state something about opening a window while the vent-free products are in use, which seems somewhat defeating when you think of it.

-How long of a period of time they can be burned is also referenced.
+Manufactures will also state how long of a period of time you can burn.

 I also feel you may be using these logs way too long of a period of time.
 But again follow your Mfg. instruction or call their help or customer support line.